ruthlennonatu/rogue22/Documentation/Database/Database.md

 * Based on research, there are no free tools specifically to produce an ORM.

 * ER & UML diagrams continue to be a more popular approach to designing a database schema.

+* Draw.io was used to produce the ORM model.

 ## Useful Links
 Document covering ORM syntax and semantics in detail: [ORM abstract syntax and semantics glossary](https://gitlab.com/orm-syntax-and-semantics/orm-syntax-and-semantics-docs)